willvieira/ms_STM-managed/manuscript/manuscript.md

 In the Canadian province of Quebec, about 1% of the forest territory is harvested annually.
 Of this 1% harvested, only 20 to 25% is followed by planting.
 To our knowledge, enrichment planting and thinning of a specific species are more complex to operate and rarely used in Quebec and should not overpass the other practices, hence we chose to analyze the same amount as the plantation.
-To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we chose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0 $^{\circ}$C of annual mean temperature which represents the leading and trailing edge of the ecotone.
+To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we chose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0 $^{\circ}$C MAT which represents the leading and trailing edge of the ecotone.

-### Analysis of the range shift under warming temperature
+### Analysis of the range shift under climate warming

-We used a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate the range shift of the boreal-temperate ecotone towards colder temperatures.
+Using the model equations with forest management, we created a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate the range shift of the boreal-temperate ecotone towards colder temperatures.
-The landscape is composed as a regular grid of 288660 cells where each cell (300 x 300 meters) at each time step is occupied by one of the four forest states (R, B, T or M).
+The landscape is composed as a regular grid of 1698 by 170 cells where each cell (300 x 300 meters) at each time step is occupied by one of the four forest states (R, B, T or M).
-The gradient of the landscape grid was defined using the same MAT range as in the spatially implicit model (-2.61 to 5.07 $^{\circ}$C) to represent the whole ecotone from boreal to temperate dominant forest types, with a constant TAP of 998.7 mm.
+Given the average dispersal distance for some temperate trees is in the range of 5-15 $m \cdot yr^{-1}$ [@Ribbens1994], with maximum dispersal rates estimated in the post-glacial period reaching 260 $m \cdot yr^{-1}$ [@Feurdean2013], our 300 m grid has sufficient distance to account for the rare long-distance dispersal events.
-Sensitivity analysis showed that the range shift from warming temperatures increased with larger grid cells (from 1 hectare to 2500 hectares), but the effect was stronger in cells larger than 100 hectares (Figure S1).
+Sensitivity analysis showed that the range shift following climate warming increased with larger grid cells (from 1 hectare to 2500 hectares), but the effect was stronger in cells larger than 100 hectares (Figure S1).
-While the cell size affects the absolute value of range shift, it does not affect the relative effect of the different forest management strategies.
+While the choice of the cell size affects the absolute value of range shift, it does not affect the relative effect of the different forest management strategies.
 Moreover, although the smaller the cell the better we model dispersion, smaller cells are computationally expensive.
 Therefore, the size of 300 x 300 m (9 ha) was the best compromise between these two factors.
+The gradient of the landscape grid was defined using the same MAT range as in the spatially implicit model (-2.61 to 5.07 $^{\circ}$C) to represent the whole ecotone from boreal to temperate dominant forest types, with a constant TAP of 998.7 mm.
 The prevalence of each state at time $t + 1$ was calculated considering the stand composition of the eight neighboring cells and the temperature and precipitation condition of the cell at time $t$.
 The state of the current cell at time $t + 1$ was then randomly drawn from the transition probabilities.
 The effect of climate warming on the landscape dynamics was simulated by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).